-A New AMEX Centurion Lounge at LAX will open in 2019, most likely mid-2019.
+A New AMEX Centurion Lounge at LAX will open in 2020.
 The new lounge will feature a tranquility area, spa, family room, shower rooms, work stations, food menus and wine and cocktail selections.
-There's now an AMEX press release (the photo above is of the recently opened AMEX Centurion Lounge in Hong Kong), as there was for the new AMEX Centurion Lounge Denver and the new AMEX Centurion Lounge JFK which will also open in 2019.
+There's now an AMEX press release (the photo above is of the recently opened AMEX Centurion Lounge in Hong Kong), as there was for the new AMEX Centurion Lounge Denver and the new AMEX Centurion Lounge JFK which will also open in 2020.
 But we know about the planned LAX Centurion Lounge from LAX Management (Los Angeles World Airports, or LAWA) to the Board of Airport Commissioners recommending approval of the lounge space lease by AMEX.

 As the tweet mentions, airport lounge space, even space that LAX has apparently unsuccessfully attempted to lease to other airlines for years now, is expensive.
 The lease would generate over $33 million for LAX over 10 years, including $2.8 million in the first year (and that is the space itself, not including what AMEX will pay to build out and furnish the space).

 The new AMEX Centurion Lounge LAX will be located in the Tom Bradley International Terminal (TBIT) which is connected airside to terminals T4, T5, T6, T7 and T8.
 While you could get a bus from the Delta terminals at T2 and T3, it can be faster to simply walk over and re-clear security.

 Note that regardless of which terminal you're departing from, you may access any LAX terminal, even if you have to re-clear security to do so–it's just a question of how much time you have before your flight.